 Course learning outcomes

-Stokes, J. (2013) How to Do Media and Cultural Studies.
-London: Sage.
+Stokes, Jane C. 2021.
+How to Do Media & Cultural Studies.
+3rd ed.
+London: SAGE Publications.